 Waterborne diseases are caused by microorganisms present in the water.
 These include bacteria, viruses, and parasites that can enter the body through drinking contaminated water.
 Common waterborne diseases in Zambia include cholera, typhoid fever, and diarrhea.
 These diseases can lead to severe health complications and even death, especially among vulnerable groups such as children and those with weakened immune systems.

-See also Is It Possible To See Wildlife In Zambia?
+See also Is It Necessary To Book Safari Tours In Advance?

 Chemical Contaminants